 As stated above OHCD continue to look for way to improve management.
-As mentioned we have increased our Quality Control (QC) as a result the first audit finding last year.
-This was the first finding in seven (7) years.
-This indicated the previous QC process worked, we made adjustments to ensure errors are identified earlier and appropriate corrective actions are completed timely.
+Last year we increased our Quality Control (QC) by 10% as a result an audit finding last year.
+We made adjustments to ensure errors are identified earlier and appropriate corrective actions are completed timely.
 We will be exposing other cost saving measures like bi-annual inspections and online recertification.
 The move to an automated answering system has helped with the reduction in administrative support.
 Also the email encryption has increase the protection of client information.
 This e-mail system has allowed us to automate our portability process, which allow information to be transmitted to other jurisdictions more efficiently while protecting the family's privacy.

-Strategy 3: Increase assisted housing choices.
+Strategy 3:Increase assisted housing choices.